JUNE 20-24, 2018

 SRI AUROBINDO INTEGRAL YOGA RETREAT 2018

 The theme for this year's conference is: Embracing the New Creation.
 The Mother beautifully put it: 'Man has one leg in animality and the other in humanity and yet he is a candidate for divinity.'
 It is now over 60 years since She declared that a New Consciousness has begun to manifest upon Earth and is preparing humanity for the next evolutionary leap.
 The question is whether we become conscious instruments of this massive shift or else are driven by crashing circumstances towards the intended change.
-During this year's conference, we will focus on developing the 12 Living Principles needed for the New Creation: Sincerity, Humility, Gratitude, Perseverance, Aspiration, Receptivity, Progress, Courage, Goodness, Generosity, Equanimity, Peace.
+During this year's conference, we will focus on developing the 12 Core Values needed for the New Creation: Sincerity, Humility, Gratitude, Perseverance, Aspiration, Receptivity, Progress, Courage, Goodness, Generosity, Equanimity, Peace.

 All are welcome to join this year's deliberations and reflections on this subject.
 We look forward to seeing you in June!